-You’ve probably seen the photos and videos of a striking red train weaving its way through the Swiss Alps, past storybook villages and breathtaking landscapes.
-It seems too good to be true, right?!
-Well, after reading this post you’ll know whether or not this famous red railway, the Bernina Express train, should stay up high on your bucket list.
+You’ve probably seen the photos and videos of a bright red train weaving its way through white snow of the Swiss Alps past storybook villages and breathtaking landscapes.
+It seems too good to be true, right?
+Well, after reading this you’ll know whether or not this famous red railway, Switzerland’s Bernina Express train, should stay high up on your bucket list.

 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

 What Really Is The Bernina Express Train

 This may seem like the simplest question to address, but you may be surprised by the answer, like me!

 The Bernina Express operates on the Rhaetian Railway, an UNESCO World Heritage Site and one of the most scenic train rides in the world.

 It’s a panoramic train, meaning the carriages have windows that stretch up to the ceiling, so nothing obstructs your view.

 But you may be surprised to know that only a few of the train cars are panoramic.
 Most of the trains have only two to three Bernina Express carriages, while the rest are made up of regular train carriages.

 So, it is interesting to note that the standard regional trains operated by the same company, RHB, are all that stunning red and pass through the same areas.
 There is a bit of an illusion going on here that could save you money!

 You wouldn’t get as expansive views taking the regional train, but you would save money on your ticket.
 You still have a window and – a major plus to me – this window can actually be opened, so you can take clearer photos of the surrounding landscape.